Chasseurs-Volontaires de Saint-Domingue: Siege of Savannah

 The regiment accompanied the Comte d'Estaing as part of the expeditionary force for service in the American Revolutionary War.
 The unit was plagued by desertions but still some 545 men participated in the Siege of Savannah.
-The white counterpart to the Chasseurs, the Grenadiers-Volontiers, nominally a battalion-sized unit originally and even more plagued by desertions, provided 156 men.
+The white counterpart to the Chasseurs, the Grenadiers-Volontiers, nominally a battalion-sized unit and even more plagued by desertions, provided 156 men.

 The expeditionary force under the command of d'Estaing and his lieutenant, Jean-Baptiste Bernard Vaublanc, left Cap-Français on 15 August 1779, and arrived on 8 September 1779, in Savannah, Georgia.
 After arriving they were tasked to help the American colonial rebels, who were intent on regaining control of the city which British forces under Lieutenant-Colonel Archibald Campbell had captured in 1778.
 An official list of the units participating in the siege mentioned both the Chasseurs-Volontaires and the Grenadier-Volontiers, but mentioned that they were only to be used to dig trenches.

 The British Army sortied from their defenses on 24 September before dawn to engage their French and American besiegers.
 The Chasseurs fought back and lost one man while seven others were wounded, along with Conte D'Estaing.
 The siege ended in failure on 9 October 1779.

-Pierre L'Enfant, who eventually would design Washington, D.C., was also wounded in battle.
+Pierre L'Enfant, who eventually would design Washington, D.C., was also wounded in the battle while serving in American Lieutenant Colonel John Laurens' light infantry.

 Twelve-year old slave-boy Henri Christophe, who served as a drummer, would later become the King of Haiti.

 Subsequent service

 The French did not disband the Chasseurs, but instead continued to use the unit.
 Some men accompanied d'Estaing and Rouvray to Versailles; these Chasseurs did not return to Saint-Domingue until 1780.
 The majority of the regiment then served in Saint-Domingue as garrison troops.

 A company of 62 men accompanied the casualties from Savannah to Charleston and then participated in the defense of Charleston in spring 1780.

-A third of the regiment, some 150-200 men, were stationed in Grenada.
+A third of the regiment, some 150 to 200 men, were stationed in Grenada.
 As late as mid-1782 about 100 were still there.